SalesConnection/Caction-Support/docs/Dropdown_Options.md

     <img src="img/How_to_edit_checklist_dropdown_options_step_8.png">
    </p>

-11. Your changes have been saved succefully.
+11. Your changes have been saved successfully.

     <p align="center">
     <img src="img/How_to_edit_checklist_dropdown_options_step_8.png">